Feel It. Drive It. Control It.

 Prioritize feel over speed

-Encourage smooth, controlled movement so users can sense the rolling mass and develop rhythm before increasing speed.
+Encourage smooth, controlled movement so users can sense the weight(s) and develop rhythm before increasing speed.

 Coach from the center